kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   Zones

-The methods of resolving the dependencies for a CIR can be changed by specifying a custom XSLT script with the -r option.
-The built-in XSLT used for the above CIR data modules can be dumped with the -x option.
+The methods of resolving the dependencies for a CIR can be changed by specifying a custom XSLT script with the -x option.
+The built-in XSLT used for the above CIR data modules can be dumped with the -D option.

--r &lt;XSL&gt;
+-r
-Use a custom XSLT script to resolve CIR dependencies for the last specified CIR.
+Search for ACT and PCT data modules recursively when a product is specified (-p) without specifying the PCT explicitly (-P).

 -S
 Do not include